Labour Party (Mauritius): History

 The Labour Party joined forces with PMSD of Gaetan Duval in 1969 to form a coalition government.
 In December 1976, Labour won only 28 seats out of 70, as opposed to 34 for the Bérenger's MMM Boodhoo's PSM, but remained in power by forming another alliance with the PMSD.
 In 1982, however, the MMM won outright, and Ramgoolam even lost his parliamentary seat.
 Anerood Jugnauth of the MSM became Prime Minister.
 From 1983 through 1995, the Labour Party attracted little electoral support; and in 1984, Satcam Boolell, who had replaced Ramgoolam as party leader, agreed to an electoral alliance with the Militant Socialist Movement, which had broken away from the MMM.

 In 1995 Labour returned to power with MMM's support.
-Navin Ramgoolam, who had taken over the party leadership in 1991, became Prime Minister.
+Navin Ramgoolam, who had taken over the party leadership in 1991, became Prime Minister of Mauritius for the first time.
 It lost the subsequent legislative election in 2000, however: its coalition with the Mauritian Party of Xavier-Luc Duval secured only 36.6% of the popular vote and eight of seventy seats.

 Labour returned to power in the 2005 elections as part of the Alliance Sociale, which won 42 of the 70 seats.
 In the general election of 2010, the party formed the majority of L'Alliance de L'Avenir, which regrouped the Mauritius Labour Party, the MSM and the PMSD.
 The Alliance de L'Avenir won the 2010 general election with forty-one seats against eighteen seats for the MMM-led L'Alliance du Coeur, with one seat taken by the FSM.
 However, on 6 August 2011 the Alliance broke down, leaving only the Mauritius Labour Party, the PMSD and the Republican Movement (MR) in the government.
 The 2014 general elections saw the victory of a MSM-PMSD-ML coalition (known as "L'alliance Lepep").
 Labour Party lost and voters rejected government plans to expand presidential powers.
-In November 2019 elections, Mauritius’ ruling Militant Socialist Movement (MSM) won more than half of the seats and Labour Party lost again, securing incumbent Prime Minister Pravind Kumar Jugnauth a new five-year term.
+In the November 2019 elections, Mauritius’ ruling Militant Socialist Movement (MSM) won more than half of the seats and Labour Party lost again, securing incumbent Prime Minister Pravind Kumar Jugnauth a new five-year term.

+On the 2024 general elections, the Alliance of Change, led by the Labour Party won with a clear score of 60-0.